pkhosra2/Handwritten-Image-Recognition-Using-Tensorflow/README.md

 ![pasted image 0](https://user-images.githubusercontent.com/39222728/57187996-64302400-6ec5-11e9-9add-7753fec4e86a.png)

-Neurons within the neural ntowkr are connected in layers. these layers can be catagorized into three sections: inputs neurons, hidden neurons, and outputs neurons.
+Neurons within the neural network are connected in layers. these layers can be catagorized into three sections: inputs neurons, hidden neurons, and outputs neurons.
 The image below shows us an axample structure of the neruons

 ![pasted image 0 (1)](https://user-images.githubusercontent.com/39222728/57188035-2253ad80-6ec6-11e9-8c04-de3b5a85635b.png)